Fekide/strapi-plugin-translate/README.md

 > This plugin is still a work in progress

-This plugin integrates with the DeepL-API to provide quick automated translation of content fields.
+This plugin integrates strapi with the [DeepL-API](https://www.deepl.com/pro-api) to provide quick automated translation of content fields.

 ![plugin showcase](assets/showcase.gif)

+## Requirements

+This plugin requires the following, in order to work correctly:
+- The plugin **i18n** installed and enabled (`@strapi/plugin-i18n` [[npm](https://www.npmjs.com/package/@strapi/plugin-i18n)])
+- The content type to have internationalization enabled (advanced settings in the content type builder)
+- In the internationalization settings at least **two** locales
+- In the config an apiKey defined (see [Setup](#setup))

+Unless you have the previous not set up, the field on the right where you can translate will not show up.
+Also it will not show up when editing the currently only available translation of an

 ## Setup